anphetamina/GG-well-trade/README.md

 4. Press the Stop button to cancel the current search
 5. Double-click on a trade to open it

+###### Remember that you don't need to Start Stop the current search to find new trades, they will be added to the list automatically.

 If new items are added to the game please use the "Update items" function under the Menu and expect a new update.
 For newer versions please refer to this page or to my profiles.